-The first ever World Access to Higher Education Day is taking place on 28th November 2018.
+The first ever World Access to Higher Education Day took place on 28th November 2018.
+We are now planning for 2019.
+Please help us to make this an annual event.

 Higher education is contributing to global inequality as much as it is addressing it.
 It is time to act.